City CharterView PDF

 Except as reserved to the people by this Charter, the legislative powers of the City shall be vested in a Council of seven members, elected for four-year overlapping terms.
 All members of Council shall be elected at large, and all terms shall begin on January 1 next following the November municipal election.
 Three members shall be elected at one municipal election, and four members shall be elected at the next municipal election.

-Any person who is a registered elector in the City, who has been domiciled for one year in the City or in territory annexed thereto by the date of filing of a petition of candidacy, shall be eligible to have his or her name placed on the ballot, if his or her petition is sufficient as hereinafter provided, and to serve as a member of Council, if elected.
+Any person who is a registered elector in the City, who has been domiciled for two years in the City or in territory annexed thereto by the date of filing of a petition of candidacy, shall be eligible to have his or her name placed on the ballot, if his or her petition is sufficient as hereinafter provided, and to serve as a member of Council, if elected.

 2.03 INCOMPATIBLE OFFICES.

 No holder of an incompatible office under the national, state, or county government shall be eligible to enter upon or hold office as a Council member.